Aayushi2504/Automated-Stock-Analysis-Pipeline/README.md

-## Automated Stock Analysis Pipeline
+## Automated Financial Analytics Platform

 Hey there!
 This is my end-to-end data engineering project.
 I built a fully automated system that collects stock market data, predicts future prices, and serves everything on a live dashboard.
 It’s like having a personal financial analyst working 24/7!